 The University of Illinois at Urbana-Champaign recognizes the need to protect faculty, staff, students, visitors, and the community at-large from hazardous biological materials used on campus.
 The term biohazard includes agents presenting a risk or potential risk to the well-being of man or animals, either directly through infection or indirectly through disruption of the environment.
 Plant, animal or human pathogens, human materials, nonhuman primate materials, wild mammal materials, and biotoxins may all be considered biohazards.
 All activities involving biohazards must be registered with and approved by the Biological Safety Committee prior to initiation.

-Recombinant DNA activities at the University of Illinois at Urbana-Champaign are subject to the National Institutes of Health "Guidelines for Research Involving Recombinant DNA Molecules" irrespective of funding source.
+Recombinant DNA activities at the University of Illinois at Urbana-Champaign are subject to the National Institutes of Health "Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules" irrespective of funding source.
 Such activities also include work with transgenic organisms.
 It is the responsibility of all faculty, staff, students, and visitors engaged in recombinant DNA protocols to be familiar with and adhere to these guidelines.
 In order ensure compliance with the "Guidelines for Research Involving Recombinant DNA Molecules", all recombinant DNA work must be registered with and approved by the Biological Safety Committee prior to initiation.
 Penalties for University/Principal Investigator noncompliance may result in: (i) suspension, limitation, or termination of NIH funds for recombinant DNA research on campus, or (ii) a requirement for prior NIH approval of any or all recombinant DNA projects on campus.

 Biohazard Warning Signs